StochasticTree/documentation/docs/index.md

 * [R Package](R_docs/index.md): Complete documentation of the R package
 * [Python Package](python_docs/index.md): Complete documentation of the Python package
 * [C++ Core API and Architecture](cpp_docs/index.md): Overview and documentation of the C++ codebase that supports stochtree
+* [Advanced Vignettes](vignettes/index.md): In-depth tutorials on new methods implemented using stochtree
 * [Development](development/index.md): Roadmap and how to contribute

 ## What does the software do?